Song for Soprano and Piano

 Description

-The text of the song “A Northeast Storm” is taken from a letter written in early 1851 by Emily Dickinson to her brother, William Austin Dickinson, who was away from home at the time.
-Her letter describes the family’s activities in their drawing room in their home in Amherst, MA, and their feelings that night as a storm raged outside their windows, while Emily’s sister entertained the family at the piano.
+The text of A NORTHEAST STORM is taken from a letter written in early 1851 by Emily Dickinson to her brother, William Austin Dickinson, who was away from home at the time.
+Her letter describes the family’s activities in their drawing room at their home in Amherst, Massachusetts, and their feelings one night as a storm raged outside their windows, while Emily’s sister entertained the family at the piano.
 The letter ends comically, as Emily declares that she will start crying if her sister doesn’t stop singing.

 Duration